PrestaShop/docs/src/content/1.7/development/multistore/configuration-forms/_index.md

 Doing this will have several effects:

-- Each field implementing the `multistore_configuration_key` will have a multistore checkbox on its left and a multistore dropdown on its right;
+- Each field having the `multistore_configuration_key` option will have a multistore checkbox on its left and a multistore dropdown on its right;
 - Checkboxes will automatically be checked or not depending on the configuration for the current shop context;
 - When the configuration value is inherited, the checkbox will be unchecked, and the field will be disabled and greyed out;
 - Thanks to the javascript component, checking or unchecking a checkbox will enable/disable the field for the current shop context.